Makita vs. Bosch: Which Power Tool Brand is Better in 2024

 Mosaburo Makita founded Makita in March 1915 in Nagoya, Aichi, Japan.
 He started by repairing lighting equipment, motors, and transformers.
 In the beginning, this company did not have any of its tools.
 Instead, they repaired tools made by other companies.

-In 1958, Makita designed and marketed a portable electric planer in Japan and began to manufacturer more power tools only a year later.
+In 1958, Makita designed and marketed a portable electric planer in Japan and began manufacturing more power tools only a year later.
 In April 1969, they introduced the first rechargeable drill on the market, which had a 6500D battery.
 In December 1978, they introduced a 6010D rechargeable drill, which also happened to be the first nickel-cadmium battery tool.
-As you can see, this company is involved in many firsts.

 In August 1997, the 6213D rechargeable drill was introduced at the company’s Chicago Hardware Show.
 It was the first nickel hydride battery tool available on the market.
 In February 2005, they also introduced the first lithium-ion battery tool.